 Acute Mountain Sickness (AMS) is the effect of the body being at a higher altitude.
 In the AMS period, the victim has symptoms of dizziness, headaches, fatigue, heavy breath, loss of appetite, and nausea.

-Just in case, symptoms mentioned above are seen among the trekkers, s/he should get to the lower altitude as soon as possible.
+Just in case, the symptoms mentioned above are seen among the trekkers, s/he should get to the lower altitude as soon as possible.
 Acknowledge Altitude Sickness is one of the Best Tips for the Everest Base Camp Trek success.

-Tips No: 5.
+Tips No. 5.
 Stay Hydrated - Drink Safe Water

 Staying hydrated can play a key role in effective trekking.
 Walking 4-7 hours a day can cause dehydration.
 Always be sure to drink enough water and keep yourself hydrated.
 A person should drink around 4-5 liters of water daily.
 In addition, it can protect from altitude sickness too.